 So What Makes A Pet-Friendly Tree?

-We have more than an estimated 9 million and 8 million cats living in our UK homes and now, an estimated 250,000 indoor rabbits all using our home facilities.
+We have more than an estimated 12 million dogs and 12 million cats living in our UK homes and now, an estimated 300,000 plus indoor rabbits all using our home facilities.
 We have to take extra care when there’s pets around and that includes buying the best pet-friendly tree possible as trees notoriously drop their sharp pine needles which can hurt paws, cut pet mouths, and puncture their stomach intestinal linings.

 Vets report that December is ’emergency month’ seeing a rise of an estimated 30% of pets and their owners in their animal A&Es, many with ‘Christmas’ related injuries according to Vets Now.